mo7amed7assan1911/Flight_Delays_USA_TABLEAU/README.md

 ## Using _Tableau_to Analyse the dataset.
 > **You can visit the interactive story from [here](https://public.tableau.com/app/profile/mohamed.hassan6400/viz/2015FlightDelaysandCancellationsinUSA-DataAnalysis/2015FlightDelaysandCancellationsinUSA-DataAnalysisStory?publish=yes).**

+> I preferred to use **gradient blue** in most of my visualization as it is the color of the sky and it is compatible with the flights we talk about in this project.

 ### It is consists of 4 slides:
 ### Slide 1